dhemery/DHE-Modules/modules/curve-sequencer.md

     that triggers the sequencer
     to advance from this step to the next.

+    - _TIME:_
-    - _TIME_ advances when the step completes its full duration.
+        The sequencer advances to the next step only when this step completes its full duration.
         The state of the _GATE_ is ignored.

+    - _RISE:_
-    - _RISE_ advances if the _GATE_ rises.
+        If the _GATE_ rises
+        while this step is active,
+        the sequencer advances to the next step.

+    - _FALL:_
-    - _FALL_ advances if the _GATE_ falls.
+        If the _GATE_ falls
+        while this step is active,
+        the sequencer advances to the next step.

+    - _EDGE:_
-    - _EDGE_ advances if the _GATE_ rises or falls.
+        if the _GATE_ rises or falls

-    - _HIGH_ advances if the _GATE_ is high.
+        while this step is active,
-        If the _GATE_ is high when the sequence enters this step, the sequencer immediately advances to the next step.
+        the sequencer advances to the next step.

+    - _HIGH:_
-    - _LOW_ advances if the _GATE_ is low.
+        If the _GATE_ is high
+        while this step is active,
-        If the _GATE_ is low when the sequence enters this step, the sequencer immediately advances to the next step.
+        the sequencer advances to the next step.

-    NOTE:
+    - _LOW:_
+        If the _GATE_ is low
+        while this step is active,
-    If _TIME_ is selected for a step in _SUSTAIN_ mode, the sequencer bypasses the step.
+        the sequencer advances to the next step.

 - **LEVEL:**
     Selects the voltage at which the curve ends.